 The plant-based shake does contain pea protein.
 We combine a plant-based protein blend with a mix of whole fruits and vegetables as well as multiple vegetable fiber sources.
 All these components can definitely work together to influence the palatability issues associated with an all-pea protein shake.
 The All-In-One shake contains a small amount of digestive enzymes and probiotics that may supply just enough support to minimize that bloating feeling you get from other pea protein powders.
 As far as the lectins and phytates, pea protein isolates (which is what we use) tend to have lower phytate and oligosaccharide content.
 If you still struggle with digestive issues, we highly recommend Hydrolyzme, our new digestive enzyme that helps reduce or eliminate digestive issues associated with protein shakes.

 I can’t do nightshade vegetables.
 Will the All-in-One Shakes be a problem?

-Although the material goes through a rigorous purification process they cannot say it is completely free of glycoalkaloids.
+Even though our shakes go through a rigorous purification process, we cannot guarantee them to be completely free of glycoalkaloids.
 That said, we are talking about a magnitude of mcg/g of protein.
 In the All-in-One shake, that roughly translates to less than 1 mg per serving.
 In communicating with Dr. Bob Rountree about this, he did not think this was enough exposure to cause a problem.